Qualitative planar dynamics with star nodes and homogeneous nonlinearities: beyond Hilbert's $16^{th}$ problem: Equilibria

 Equilibria at infinity correspond to roots of $g(\theta)=0$.
 If the infinite equilibrium on the radius $\theta=\theta_0$ lies in the neighbourhood $U_i$ then the equilibrium on the radius $\theta=\theta_0+\pi$ lies in $V_i$.

 If $n$ is odd then Proposition~\ref{lem:equilibria on radii} shows that for each one of the infinite equilibria on the radii $\theta=\theta_0$ and $\theta=\theta_0+\pi$, there may be at most one finite equilibrium point on each one of these radii.
-Therefore the total number of finite equilibria is at most $2(n+1)$, as in \ref{teo:counts_equilibra grau n impar}.
+Therefore the total number of finite equilibria away from the origin is at most $2(n+1)$, as in \ref{teo:counts_equilibra grau n impar}.

 For even $n$, by Proposition~\ref{lem:equilibria on radii} only one of the radii $\theta=\theta_0$ and $\theta=\theta_0+\pi$ may contain a finite equilibrium, hence the maximum number is $n+1$, establishing \ref{teo:counts_equilibra grau n par}. \end{proof}